top of page

 • Jill Bacon Madden, Owner of Jilly’s Music Room and AST board member

-• Stephen Tomasko, Photographer and past AST resident
+• Stephen Tomasko, Photographer, and past AST Alumnus

 • Rick Rogers, Founder of Curated Storefront, Akron arts advocate